 Thank you for taking the time to visit our web site.
 We are located in the far northwest corner of Ohio near the Michigan and Indiana borders on slightly less than 6 acres.
-We have been growing daylilies at this location for 5 years.
+We have been growing daylilies at this location for over 6 years.
 Prior to that time, we grew daylilies in central Ohio south of Columbus.
 We are conveniently located about 3 miles from the Westgate toll booth on the Ohio Turnpike.
 We welcome visitors during bloom season.
 Peak bloom is usually the second week of July.
 Please contact us prior to visiting to make sure someone will be available to show you the garden.

 We have been growing and hybridizing daylilies for about 20 years.
 Prior to 2008, our one introduction has been GISELA'S SUNSHINE which was selected in the seedling bed by Gisela Meckstroth, current AHS Region 2 Director.
 When we moved in 2002, we brought several thousand plants and seedlings with us.
 Our hybridizing program was set back by the move but we are now seeing marked improvement with every seedling crop.
 Our goal is to produce beautiful flowers on vigorous northern hardy plants.
 We purchase a few plants each year to incorporate into our breeding program but are relying more and more on our own seedlings.
 We do not have a greenhouse or shade house and do our hybridizing in the garden in full sun.
 We start our seedlings indoors in the winter and set them out in the garden in the early spring.
 Almost all of the seedlings bloom the second year and are evaluated for at least two bloom cycles.

 Our main hybridizing interests are tetraploid doubles and edges, particularly picotee edges without eyes.
 We have been hybridizing tetraploid doubles for many years but until recently have had very few sucesses.
 Hardiness and consistent form have been the major problems we have tried to overcome.
 We are now seeing significant improvements in both problem areas in our most recent seedlings.
 We now have several seedlings which possess many of the qualities we are seeking and are using them extensively in our breeding program.
-We are introducing two new doubles in 2008.
-One, DUBBLY WUBBLY, is an unusual form double.
-Unfortunately, branching and bud count relegate it to a hybridizer's or collector's flower.
-It is, however, very pod and pollen fertile and should be valuable in the development of new unusual form double daylilies.

 Pete and Sally Mondron